RealAI-RAI/Stock-market-Prediction-using-twitter-scraping-Sentiment-Analysis/README.md

 An LSTM model is trained to predict stock prices based on historical data and sentiment analysis results.

-### Transformer Model

-A transformer-based neural network is implemented using PyTorch for time-series forecasting.

-### GAN Model

-A Generative Adversarial Network (GAN) is implemented to generate synthetic financial data.

 ## Visualization and Results

 The project includes various visualizations to display the results of the sentiment analysis and machine learning models.